yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/aws.md

 ## Provision an instance for Yugabyte Platform

-Create an instance to run the Yugabyte Platform server.
+You need to create an instance to run the Yugabyte Platform server.
 To do this, navigate to **EC2 > Instances**, click **Launch Instance**, and enter the following values:

 - Change the boot disk image to Ubuntu Server 16.04, as shown in the following illustration: <br><br>
 ![Image](/images/ee/aws-setup/yugaware-create-instance-os.png)